 Matthew looked at a point beyond my right shoulder.
-“Your mother was very stubborn in her ways.”
+“Your mother was stubborn in her ways and highly opinionated.”
 He turned to tussle with the motor’s handle.
 The wind was picking up.

 “Yeah, she didn’t let me date until I was sixteen, even though I had plenty of offers.
 Do you know Andy March?
 I was 14 and he was 15 when Grandmere and Grandpere financed one of his movies.
 I had the biggest crush on him, but Mother wouldn’t let me go out with him.
 He ended up marrying Amy Price, the singer, and they’ve got a little boy.”
 I paused.
 “Sometimes I wonder what would’ve happened if he and I had ended up together.”